Perl5-Alien/Alien-Role-Alt/README.md

 # DESCRIPTION

+**NOTE**: The capabilities that used to be provided by this role have been moved into [Alien::Base](https://metacpan.org/pod/Alien::Base)'s core class.
+This is an empty role provided for compatibility only.
+New code should not be using this class.

 Some packages come with multiple libraries, and multiple `.pc` files to use with them.
 This [Role::Tiny](https://metacpan.org/pod/Role::Tiny) role can be used with [Alien::Base](https://metacpan.org/pod/Alien::Base) to access different configurations.